VCU Faculty Mentoring Program

 Navigating Academia: This knowledge group will assist with thinking through academic expectations, managing workloads, navigating challenges, identifying resources, balancing life-work and assessing goals – short and long term - periodically.

-Benefits
+Benefits to Mentees

 - Candid conversations from one-to-one advice and support

-- Guidance to navigate academia
+- Guidance about navigating academia

-- Enable retention and increased productivity
+- Support for retention and increased productivity

-- Develop a career plan
+- Direction for developing a career plan

 - Awareness of and access to resources through knowledge groups

-- Expanded professional community
+- Expanded professional community and networks

 All mentors will be required to attend a workshop offered by the Office of the Provost-Faculty Affairs prior to starting to meet with mentees.
 A refresher workshop will be offered at the start of each academic year.
 Additionally, mentors must meet with their mentees at least twice a semester.
 The mentors should also be accessible in the event the mentee has an unanticipated concern.